Nitro4542/mc-mod-tools/README.md

 This is a toolbox for my Minecraft mod format.
 I created this project for people who don't know how to install mods, and for those who don't want to use a third party launcher and want a safe, ad-free and crap-free tool.
 Please note that this tool is currently only available for Windows and Linux.
-I'll probably release it for MacOS later.
+I'll probably release it for macOS later.

 ## How does it work?

 For now, you'll need to use the script in your terminal.
+**Please note: The GUI version doesn't work yet.**

 ### mc-mod-tools.py